 IMHA may also be known as pure red cell aplasia (PRCA) or Evans syndrome (if it coexists with immune-mediated thrombocytopenia).

 The causes of IMHA remain largely unknown.
 While some cases of IMHA may be associated with a triggering event (cancer, infection, and perhaps even vaccinations), these events do not explain why the immune system misdirects its arsenal of weapons against the animal it is meant to protect.

-IMHA occurs more often in dogs than in cats, in middle aged animals (3 to 8 years old), and in more females rather than males.
-While any breed can be affected, certain breeds develop IMHA more often than others do, such as the cocker spaniel, Springer spaniel, miniature poodle, Finnish spitz, Irish setter, Dachshund, bichon frise and Old English sheepdog.
+IMHA occurs more often in dogs than in cats, in middle-aged animals (3 to 8 years old), and in more females rather than males.
+While any breed can be affected, certain breeds develop IMHA more often than others do, such as the cocker spaniel, English Springer spaniel, miniature poodle, miniature schnauzer, Doberman pinscher, Finnish Spitz, Irish setter, Dachshund, bichon frise, collie, and Old English sheepdog.

 For unknown reasons, there is an increased incidence of disease in the spring, with 40% of cases diagnosed in the months of May and June.

 IMHA is a rapidly life-threatening disease.
 Even with appropriate treatment, this disease can be fatal.

 Signs of Immune Mediated Hemolytic Anemia (IMHA) in dogs may include:

 - Yellow tinged gums or whites of the eyes

 - Discolored urine e.g. dark or dark yellow